Proto:Sonic Jam (Sega Saturn)

 Whether the player is in Sonic World or playing one of the classic games, they're completely unable to pause the game in this version.

 Only the game selection menu is present in this version - there are no further menus to select difficulty, read manuals etc. like in the final game.
-Only Sonic 1 and 2 can be chosen - the other two games, while present in the menu, cannot be selected and are marked with a message (shown above) that translates to "Under construction".
-Selecting a game will IMMEDIATELY kick you into it's first zone, meaning you can't use cheats or, if playing Sonic 2, play as Sonic or Tails alone.
+Only Sonic 1 and 2 can be chosen - the other two games, while present in the menu, cannot be selected and are marked with a message 工事中 that translates to "under construction".
+Selecting a game will IMMEDIATELY kick you into its first zone, meaning you can't use cheats or, if playing Sonic 2, play as Sonic or Tails alone.